About Us

 Functions and Responsibilities

-1. Recommends to the University President policies pertinent to research and publication;
+1. Recommends policies to the University President pertinent to research and publication;

-3. Comes up with plans, sets up enabling procedures and devises structures in carrying out its mandate;
+3. Comes up with plans, sets up enabling procedures, and devises structures in carrying out its mandate;

-7. Evaluates the quality of research submitted for purposes of merit, rank and promotion;
+7. Evaluates the quality of research submitted for purposes of merit, rank, and promotion;

 1. Receive support (i.e., seed money) to help them get started and/or sustain their operations, such as starting office equipment, furniture and supplies; special training programs and/ or capability-building workshops for its own personnel and staff; wages/honorarium for specific, short-term jobs needed for the office; generalized support for communication and coordination purposes; and projects.